cloudmesh/classes/_sources/i524/technologies.rst.txt

                can add the new content to the fork.
 Fourth you can commit.
 Fitsh you can push.
 SIx if the TAs have commend improve.
 The commit message must have new:usr: at the beginning.

+  .. note:: While the Nagios entry is a good example (make sure
+	    grammer is ok) the Google app engine is an example for a bad entry.

 TechList.1.a:
   Learn about Plagearism and how to avoid it.